reticivis-net/mediaforge/README.md

 ## to self-host

-verified working on windows 10 and ubuntu 18.04
+verified working on windows 10 and ubuntu 18.04. will _probably_ work on macos and other linux distros if the below libraries are available but theyre untested and unsupported.

 ### external libraries